Virgin America Guest Service Commitment

 Handling “Bumped” Guests with Fairness and Consistency

-For domestic travel within the United States, guests must check in no later than 30 minutes prior to departure and present themselves at the boarding gate at least 15 minutes prior to the scheduled departure time.
+For domestic travel within the United States, guests must check in no later than 40 minutes prior to departure in all cities except Denver (DEN), Las Vegas (LAS) and Philadelphia (PHL), where guests must check in 45 minutes prior to departure, and present themselves at the boarding gate at least 15 minutes prior to the scheduled departure time.
 For international travel, guests must check in no later than 60 minutes prior to departure and present themselves at the boarding gate at least 30 minutes prior to the scheduled departure time.

 No compensation is due to guests who do not fully comply with Virgin America’s reservation and check–in requirements, or cannot be accepted for transportation under the rules set forth in the Contract of Carriage for domestic travel within the United States or the International Contract of Carriage for travel outside the United States.